Kimpton22/Tutorials-And-Guides/PyRAI2MD/Step 1: Geodesic Interpolation/Step-by-Steps.md

 # Step 4: Wigner Sampling
 1. seperate.py - python scripts that separate the Wigner sampled geometries.
 2. wigner-{filename}.300.0.xyz - an xyz file that contains all the geometries generated from the Wigner sampling.

+NOTE: Change the following line in the `separate.py` script:
+`ngeom = # of wigner sample geometries that you want`

 How to run:
 ```